dllllb/pytorch-lifestream/docs/frames/common_usage.md

 ### Data generation

 We make a small test dataset.
 In real life you can use a many ways to load a data.
-See `ptls.data`.
+See `ptls.data_load`.

 ```python
 import torch